niaid/RNASeqQC_Alignment/README.md

-# RNASeqQC_Alignment
+# RNASeq QC and Alignment
 Introductory practical training
+The material shown below has been adapted from open access resources listed in the References section below.
+We appreciate the various groups that made high quality course material publicly available.

 ---
-title: "RNA-Seq workflow"
-author: "Mary Piper, Meeta Mistry, Radhika Khetani,  Bob Freeman"
-date: "Tuesday, August 22, 2017"
----

-Approximate time: 90 minutes

 ## Learning Objectives:

-* Describe and implement the RNA-seq workflow to align reads to the reference genome
+* Describe and implement the RNA-seq workflow from the pre-processing step to the alignment of reads to the reference genome
 * Describe tools and methods within the RNA-seq workflow
 * Assessing input and output filetypes